Some of the tips you’ll read are the same ones I used to build muscle and strength. And help me go from 120 pounds to 155 pounds.

 The recommendation above is just a starting point.
 Because each of us operates differently you may have to adjust and fine-tune the recommendations to fit your lifestyle, goals, and needs.

 Your ability to handle carbohydrates is improved the more active you are.
 This means that the harder, longer, and more frequently you train your need for healthy carbohydrates will increase.
 With the greatest need being immediately after workouts.

 Choosing the right kinds of carbohydrates can be a difficult one.
-Diane over at balanced bites has a fantastic resource for you that show you some of the most nutrient dense sources of carbohydrates to help fuel performance and drop body fat.
+Diane over at balanced bites has a fantastic resource for you that shows you some of the most nutrient-dense sources of carbohydrates to help fuel performance and drop body fat.

 Healthy fats are going to be one of the easiest ways for you to add calories to your diet without adding a lot of extra “bulk” to your meals.
 Basically, you’ll be able to eat more calories without having to increase the volume of food that you’re eating – so you won’t be feeling stuffed all the time.

 - Lard and tallow

 - Chicken and duck fat

 Awesome Unsaturated Fats (cook with low heat or use as dressings)